CLiMBlab-Stanford/climbprep/README.md

 in `PREFIX_model.json` in the model's filename).
 To run a subset of available models, you can pass their names as a space-delimited list using the `-m` option.

+How do you decide whether a model variant is a reparameterization of the same model (a different `MODEL_LABEL`) or a different model (a different `MODEL_NAME`)?
+The distinction is a bit arbitrarily determined by the BIDS Stats Models specification: any variation that requires a different `model.json` file is a different model (`MODEL_NAME`), whereas any variation that is just a different function call of `fitlins` on the same model file is a reparameterization (`MODEL_LABEL`).
+For example, the `mni` and `T1w` configurations are both reparameterizations of the same model, because they both use the same model file, but they differ in the space in which the model is fit (MNI vs. native space).
+In contrast, different sets of nuisance regressors (movement, physiological noise, etc.) must be specified in the `model.json` file, so they are different models (`MODEL_NAME`), even if they are fit in the same space (e.g., MNI) using the same task data and conditions.
+If you're not sure how to implement a variant, consult the docs for `fitlins` and `BIDS Stats Models`.